CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING.md

 The version of gcc/g++ installed with the [Command Line Tools for Xcode](https://developer.apple.com/downloads/) is actually just a front end for the same Apple LLVM as clang.
 This doesn't necessarily cause issues, but this version of gcc/g++ will have clang error messages and essentially produce the same results as if using clang.
 To compile with the "real" gcc/g++, install it with homebrew:

-    brew install gcc
+    brew install gcc@8

-However, homebrew installs gcc as gcc-8 (where 6 is the version) to avoid conflicts.
-The simplest way to use the homebrew version at `/usr/local/bin/gcc-8` instead of the Apple LLVM version at `/usr/bin/gcc` is to symlink the necessary.
+Homebrew installs gcc as gcc-8 to avoid conflicts.
+The simplest way to use the Homebrew version at `/usr/local/bin/gcc-8` instead of the Apple LLVM version at `/usr/bin/gcc` is to symlink to the generic names:

     cd /usr/local/bin
     ln -s gcc-8 gcc